rachelesmee/website/foss4gukonline2020/index.md

 * [Matt Travis](https://twitter.com/yakus)
 * [Steven Feldman](https://twitter.com/stevenfeldman)

+## How
+We will be running the event on Zoom, and we encourage you to download the latest Zoom client for Linux, Windows, Mac, Android or iOS to participate.
+You do not need to sign up with Zoom to use the client to join our event.
+There is also an option to connect just using the zoom browser client with reduced functionality.

 ## Tickets/Registration

-Registration opens at 00:00 BST on 15th May and closes at 24:00 on 16th June (unless we are sold out before then).
+Registration opens at 00:00 BST on 25th May and closes at 24:00 on 16th June (unless we are sold out before then).

 Register [here](https://www.eventbrite.co.uk/e/foss4guk-2020-online-registration-105523419388){:target="_newpage"}